Jewish Genealogical Research in Lorraine

 B - Sources before the Revolution

-• The only Jewish community that kept civil records from XVIII century is Metz.
+• The only Jewish community that kept civil records during the XVIII century is Metz.
 But the original registers are far from easy to consult as there is no index of the acts.
 P.A.
-Meyer fortunately mitigated this gap by publishing "Tables of the register of civil records of the Jewish community of Metz 1717-1792" (22).
+Meyer fortunately mitigated this gap by publishing "Tables of the register of civil records of the Jewish community of Metz 1717-1792"(22).
 It acts as an incomparable source of information for the genealogists.
 It should be noted however that a rather significant number of births and deaths of young children were not recorded.
 Moreover, the acts are not as detailed as those in parochial registers or the civil records after the Revolution.

 It is however important to note that, if the majority of marriages of the residents of Metz were the subject of an authenticated contract, it was far from being the same in many of the smaller communities.
+Moreover, some private agreements are possibly not mentioned in this book.

 • In year XI (1802-1803) took place (or should have taken place) in each commune of Moselle the "declaration of birth before 1793 for non-catholics".
 People went to their local town hall to declare their birth date and birthplace (not on all the lists), and those of their children if born before 1793, and often they signed the declaration.
-It acts as invaluable source of information, but unfortunately it only exists for a limited number of communes: Boulay, Courcelles-Chaussy, Denting, Ennery, Frauenberg, Guinglange, Longeville-lès-Metz, Marly, Morhange, Mill-lès-Metz, Thionville, Créhange, Welferding.
+It acts as invaluable source of information, but unfortunately it only exists for a limited number of communes: Boulay, Courcelles-Chaussy, Denting, Ennery, Frauenberg, Guinglange, Longeville-lès-Metz, Marly, Morhange, Moulins-lès-Metz, Thionville, Walswisse, Welferding.
 These documents are generally joined to the civil records for the year XI.
 Some of them are incomplete.

 • Other lists of names of Jews were published on various dates: